 In mild or acute cases, supportive therapy may be effective, but treatment of concurrent disease is also indicated.
 Rest, warmth, and proper hygiene are important.
-Broad-spectrum antimicrobial chemotherapy is indicated for treatment of cough.
+Broad-spectrum antimicrobial chemotherapy is indicated for treatment of cough when infection is documented.
+Corticosteroids are the mainstay of therapy to reduce airway inflammation in dogs with chronic bronchitis.
 Persistent, nonproductive coughing is best controlled by antitussives that contain codeine.
-If conservative medical management is unsuccessful, radiographs should be taken of the thorax and cervical trachea, and laboratory tests evaluated to eliminate other differential diagnoses.
-Bronchoalveolar lavage or transtracheal wash for cytology and culture sensitivity may be indicated to identify an etiologic agent and to determine appropriate anti-microbial chemotherapy.
+If conservative medical management is unsuccessful, laboratory tests and radiographs of the thorax and cervical trachea should be evaluated to eliminate other differential diagnoses.
+Bronchoalveolar lavage or transtracheal wash for cytology and culture sensitivity may be indicated to identify an etiologic agent and to determine appropriate antimicrobial chemotherapy.
 Pulmonary physiotherapy consisting of sodium chloride nebulization and gentle coupage may loosen secretions and stimulate expectoration.
 A bathroom environment with steam from a hot shower may be substituted for nebulization.

 Infectious Tracheobronchitis of Dogs